eblerjana/pangenie/README.md

 	-a VAL	sample subsets of paths of this size. (default: 0).
 	-c	count all read kmers instead of only those located in graph.
 	-e VAL	size of hash used by jellyfish. (default: 3000000000).
-	-f VAL	Filename prefix of unique kmers object computed by PanGenie-index as well as the kmer files. (required).
+	-f VAL	Filename prefix of files computed by PanGenie-index (i.e. option -o used with PanGenie-index). (required).
 	-g	run genotyping (Forward backward algorithm, default behaviour).
 	-i VAL	sequencing reads in FASTA/FASTQ format or Jellyfish database in jf format.
 NOTE: INPUT FASTA/Q FILE MUST NOT BE COMPRESSED. (required).
 	-j VAL	number of threads to use for kmer-counting (default: 1).